astronomer/docs/astro/install-gcp.md

 - Your preferred maximum node count.
 - (_Optional_) Your custom CIDR ranges for connecting to Astronomer's services.

 If you don't specify your organization's preferred configurations, Astronomer creates a cluster in `us-central1` with default configurations for Astro on GCP.
-For more information, see [GCP Resource Reference](resource-reference-gcp.md).
+For more information, see [GCP resource reference](resource-reference-gcp.md).

 :::info